 This tug of impulses things isn’t such an original device; historically it was more commonly personified in characters with multiple personality disorder.
 And benign Bosco isn’t on his own a particularly memorable character.
 Mr Whiskers, however establishes the flippant, knowing attitude of the picture.
 A vituperative, bloody-minded and vindictive feline, he is constantly barracking and berating Jerry (“In her eyes, you are a ridiculous peasant” he says of Fiona), while presenting Jerry’s worse impulses as perfectly natural (“The only time I felt alive is when I’m killing”).

-Mainly, though Mr Whiskers is absolutely hilarious, as if Dexter was accompanied by a goading kitty rather than a beneficent parent.
+Mainly, though Mr Whiskers is absolutely hilarious, as if Dexter were accompanied by a goading kitty rather than a beneficent parent.
 Foul-mouthed (“Where the fuck’s my food, fuck-face?” he demands when Jerry comes home after being out all night) and devil’s advo-cat, he incites Jerry then gloats at his failures (“That’s you, Jerry.
 Can I have an autograph?” he requests after the murder of Fiona is described on the news as the work of a serial killer).

 If there’s sly, provocative intent here, it’s voiced in Jerry’s world being an insulated and inviting place when he’s not on his meds.
 When he is, it becomes a harsh, cold and miserable environment.
 He’s pets no longer communicate.
 The head in the fridge really is just a head in the fridge, not Fiona willing to converse with Jerry.
-The picture has a mirthfully ambivalent approach to prescribed treatments; on them, Jerry leaves in a dead, empty world.
+The picture has a mirthfully ambivalent approach to prescribed treatments; on them, Jerry lives in a dead, empty world.
 Off them, well he may be prone to killing a few people, but isn’t he contented?

 There’s also the criticism of his mental healthcare treatment, as signified by his relationship with his psychotherapist Dr Warren.
 Jackie Weaver marvellously embodies her as a well-meaning but ineffectual figure (notably, she pleads with the police not to kill Jerry, but does nothing on repeated occasions when Jerry admits he’s off his pills).
 Jerry never gets any answers in his therapy until he kidnaps and threatens her.
 As Mr Whiskers notes, “Great job she’s doing.
 You’re the picture of mental health”.